 B.A.
 Carleton University (Ottawa), Ph.D.Duke University (Durham, North Carolina)

 Alison Rowley received her B.A.
 Honours in History from Carleton University in 1993 and then went on to get her Ph.D. from Duke University in 2000.
-Her research interests centre around Russian social history, women's history, and Russian popular culture from the 1850s to the end of World War II.
+Her research interests centre around Russian social history, women's history, and Russia's depiction in popular culture.

 HIST 377/2 History of Russia